TABLE OF CONTENTS

 The court is not restricted to taking evidence in the usual ways.
 Contrary to the principle of direct evidence (Unmittelbarkeit) which applies otherwise and which means that witnesses, experts or the parties themselves must be heard before the trial court in the presence of the parties, in simplified proceedings the Court may for example order witnesses, experts or parties to be questioned over the telephone or in writing.

 An exclusively written procedure may be used.
 However, there must be oral proceedings if one of the parties so requests.

 The structure of the judgment is simpler than for ordinary proceedings.
 This because judgments where the value in dispute is less than €600 generally cannot be appealed.

-If, exceptionally, the court were to give leave to appeal, which is at the discretion of the judge, the structure of the judgment would be governed by the usual rules.
+If, exceptionally, the court were to give leave to appeal, the structure of the judgment would be governed by the usual rules.

 1.8 Reimbursement of costs

 There are no restrictions on the reimbursement of costs; the usual rules apply.